All Episodes

 I love that song.

-Yeah, I didn't.
+Yeah, I did.

-And I was wondering why they don't use speed guns on they do like they do in baseball to time the the uh passes and I think it's a it's an interesting question.
+And I was wondering why they don't use speed guns on their do like they do in baseball to time the passes.

-I th I'd have to wild guess.
+I'd have to, it's a wild guess.

-I mean, I don't really know, but I would say that the speed of a baseball that's being thrown is directly relatable to how difficult it is to hit.
+But I would say that the speed of a baseball that's being thrown is directly relatable to how difficult it is to hit.

 Yeah.

-I don't know that how hard a football thrown is related to how tough it is to catch.
+I don't know how hard a football thrown is related to how tough it is to catch.

-So it may not, other than a you know, a little point of interest, some guy's got a rocket arm.
+So it may not, other than a, you know, a little point of interest, some guy's got a rocket arm.

 What does that mean for throwing a football?